agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 | Boston Uprising        |                 24 |
 | Florida Mayhem         |                --- |

-Once again a bottom-ranked team has the highest score and for the [same reason][volatility].
-The [2019 Washington Justice][2019_justice] went 4-0 against Boston and Florida and 4-20 against better teams.
+Once again a bottom-ranked team has the highest score and for the same reason:
+[volatility][volatility].
+The [2019 Washington Justice][2019_justice] went 4-0
+against Boston and Florida and 4-20 against better teams.

 [2019_justice]: https://en.wikipedia.org/wiki/2019_Washington_Justice_season

 More interesting are the [2019 Hangzhou Spark][2019_spark], who placed fourth.
-They lost every game against the top three teams, going 0-7, including 2 lost playoff games against the eventual champions the Shock.
-They made up for it with a 75% win rate against worse teams.
+They lost every game against the top three teams, going 0-7, including 2 lost playoff games against the eventual champions the San Francisco Shock.
+But they made up for it with a 75% win rate against worse teams.

 [2019_spark]: https://en.wikipedia.org/wiki/2019_Hangzhou_Spark_season

-What feels right about the highly-ranked Spark being the gatekeepers is it follows the storyline of the 2019 season: that the Titans and the Shock were a tier above everyone else in the GOATS meta, that with a only a few other top teams able to compete, and that everyone else floundered trying to play team composition they did not have the skill to.
+What feels right about the highly-ranked Spark being the gatekeepers is it follows the storyline of the 2019 season: that the Vancouver Titans and the San Francisco Shock were a tier above everyone else in the GOATS meta, that only a few other top teams were able to execute the GOATS composition with enough coordination (among them New York), and that everyone else floundered trying to play a meta they did not have the skill to.

 ### 2020 Season